 - Preheat oven to 450 degrees F. Cover a baking sheet with parchment.
 Set aside.

-- In a small bowl, combine the ½ cup of mayo, 1 tablespoon of horseradish, 1 teaspoon of capers and 2 teaspoons of mustard.
+- In a small bowl, combine ½ cup mayo, 1 Tablespoon horseradish, 1 teaspoon capers and 2 teaspoons mustard.
 Taste and adjust seasonings.
 Reserve until ready to serve.

 - Remove phyllo dough from package and cover with barely damp towel.
 You don't want the phyllo to get soggy.